 The two most prominent piers in Panama City Beach are the identical Russell-Fields Pier and M.B.
 Miller Pier, often referred to as the City Pier and the County Pier.
 These piers are used by both visitors and locals as a place to take a casual stroll, cast a line and catch a fish and of course, sit and watch the sun go down over the Gulf of Mexico.

-Coming soon to Pier Park is the grand opening of the Skywheel, an observation wheel that will rise more than 200 feet above the Gulf of Mexico.
-This Ferris wheel-style attraction will give riders 360-degree panoramic views of Panama City Beach from the safety of a climate controlled, glass enclosed gondola.
+For a birds eye view of everything PCB, including the amazing sunsets, check out the Skywheel Panama City Beach at Pier Park, an observation wheel that rises more than 200 feet above the Gulf of Mexico.
+This Ferris wheel-style attraction gives riders 360-degree panoramic views of Panama City Beach from the safety of a climate controlled, glass enclosed gondola.
 These views of the vibrant turquoise waters and breathtaking sunsets will take your sunset experience to new heights.